 GENERAL SETTING: The site is in Sonoma, in Sonoma County, California (Figure 1).
 The site is in an unnumbered Section, in Township 5 North, Range 5 West of the USGS 7.5-minute Sonoma topographic quadrangle (Figure 2).
-The site is essentially level and is at an elevation of approximately 45 feet above mean sea level.
-This residential parcel is primarily open grassland that is routinely mowed (Figure 3 and photographs in Attachment B).
-There are several large trees along the edges of the site, as well as surrounding the home site and a few other small structures including shops and barns.
+The site is essentially level and is at an elevation of approximately 65 feet above mean sea level.
+The body of the site contains areas of grassland that appears to be routinely mowed, and several scattered trees (Figure 3 and photographs in Attachment B).
+There is a home site and small shed located in the north part of the site.
+A maintained drainage ditch runs along the east edge of the site.

-This portion of Sonoma County is primarily residential and contains smaller areas of scattered areas of open fields, larger home parcels, and vineyards.
-The site is bounded by Napa Avenue on the south and 5th Street on the east.
-Jones Street borders the west edge of the site.
-There is part of a residential subdivision and a relatively larger residential parcel to the north of the site.
+This portion of Sonoma is primarily residential subdivisions, interspersed with open fields, larger home parcels, and vineyards.
+The site is bounded by West 5th Street to the west and West MacArthur Street to the north.
+The east and south edges of the site are bordered by residential subdivisions and there is a home on a large parcel to the north of the site.
+There is a mobile home park to the west of the site and a subdivision under construction to the northeast of the site.

 VEGETATION: Natural habitats surrounding the project site have been entirely replaced by streets, homes, and generally highly landscaped areas.
-The body of the site is primarily a periodically mowed field vegetated in upland grass and weed species.
+The body of the site was formerly an orchard and is a now a periodically mowed field vegetated in upland grass and weed species.
 California annual grassland best describes the disturbed upland grassland vegetation in the site.
 Oats (Avena sp.), foxtail barley (Hordeum murinum), soft chess (Bromus hordeaceus), ripgut brome (Bromus diandrus), and perennial ryegrass (Lolium perenne) are dominant grass species on-site.
-Other grassland species such as smooth cat's ear (Hypochaeris glabra), mustard (Brassica sp.), mallow (Malva neglecta), prickly lettuce (Lactuca serriola), and radish (Raphanus sativa) are intermixed with the grasses.
-A complete list of vegetation in the site is listed in Table 1.
+Other grassland species such as rose clover (Trifolium hirtum), mustard (Brassica sp.), mallow (Malva neglecta), prickly lettuce (Lactuca serriola), and radish (Raphanus sativa) are intermixed with the grasses.
+Plant species observed in the site are listed in Table 1.